support is available

 A. The school requires both parents to submit financial statements.
 Confidentiality is assured.
-A contribution from the parent with whom the student does not reside is expected only after all special circumstances; including child support and alimony are considered.
+A contribution from the parent with whom the student does not reside is expected only after all special circumstances, including child support and alimony, have been considered.

 Q. What if someone of apparent greater wealth receives aid and you do not?